stel-lucas/project-S-B-T-/README.md

-# proyect-S-B-T-
+# project-S-B-T-
-Repository to track proyect-S-B-T advances.
+Repository to track project-S-B-T advances.

 (Test 1: clone and conect)